kartik-v/yii2-editable/README.md

 10. Configurable css styles and labels for rendering editable content according to your application or theme.
 11. Ability to render and reinitialize automatically the widget via Pjax.

+> Note: Check the [composer.json](https://github.com/kartik-v/yii2-money/blob/master/composer.json) for this extension's requirements and dependencies.
+Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 ## Demo
 You can see detailed [documentation and examples](http://demos.krajee.com/editable) on usage of the extension.

 ## Installation

-> Note: Check the [composer.json](https://github.com/kartik-v/yii2-money/blob/master/composer.json) for this extension's requirements and dependencies.
-Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).

+> Note: You must set the `minimum-stability` to `dev` in the **composer.json** file in your application root folder before installation of this extension OR if your `minimum-stability` is set to `stable`, then set the following in the require section of your composer.json file

 ```
     kartik-v/yii2-editable: "@dev",